Most popular

 Everyone’s a photographer now, right?
 Treering makes it easy to source photos for your yearbook from parents and students by allowing your yearbook team to create shared folders.
 When parents and students create their free accounts to purchase a yearbook, they can also add photos to designated folders (i.e. Fun Run).
 You still get to pick and choose which ones you’ll use, but you’ll have a lot more to select from.

-9. Online Payments
+9. Online payments

 Yearbook editors tell us how much they love to design, but how little they like to collect money for yearbook sales.
 Treering gives your community the ability to purchase their yearbook directly online.
 We’ll collect the money and keep track of sales, freeing you up to do more of what you love: making a beautiful yearbook.